 Perhaps the most unusual design-related offering is The Open Road project, which allows people to work with an in-house master craftsman to customize a dream hand-built motorcycle (picked up four to nine months later).

 The Restoration, 75 Wentworth Street, Charleston, SC 29401; +1 877-221-72029

 7. The Line Hotel, Washington, D.C.

 Change is coming to our country's capital.
 Located at the border of the South (depending who you ask!), D.C. is known for its Old World grandiose hotel options along Pennsylvania Avenue.
-But off that main drag, the neighborhood of Adams Morgan is where the new Line Hotel is slated to open in June 2017.
+But off that main drag, the neighborhood of Adams Morgan is where the new Line Hotel opened in 2017.

 The boutique design hotel is housed in a neoclassical revivalist building that was once The First Church of Christ, Scientist, built in 1912.

 So, the designers and architects -- from Sydell Group and INC respectively -- preserved architectural elements such as 60-foot vaulted ceilings, millwork and brass detailing, copper entry doors and milk glass windows.

 The original church organ was repurposed as a chandelier and the pews -- reimagined in color -- became public seating.
 Hymnal boards from around the world guide visitors through the spaces.
-There are over 3,000 artworks ranging from charcoals to textiles from local artists, plus plants and a micro-library curated by local staple Idle Time Books.
+There are over 3,000 artworks ranging from charcoals to textiles from local artists, plus plants and a tiny library curated by local staple Idle Time Books.

 The hotel will also have its own podcast network, Full Service Radio, operating from its lobby and focusing on all things local in lifestyle, entertainment and politics.